 “I’m very wary of the fact that when I’m in China, I might be chatting about golf courses with someone.
 They learn that I’ve been to Carnoustie and they ask me, You actually liked it?” says Darius Oliver, a Melbourne, Australia-based course design maven and author, who administers the Planet Golf website and course rankings.
 “It’s interesting to me that the course held up as the garden ideal in Asia is Augusta National.
-But they seem to value what I see as the wrong things: the manicured playing conditions, the flowering bushes and landscaping, the blinding-white sand in the bunkers.
+But they seem to value what I see as the wrong things: the manicured playing conditions, the flowering bushes and landscaping, the blinding-white sand in the bunkers.”

 Oliver deploys a key word at the center of this dynamic: garden.
-Golf is widely seen across Asia as something one should do in a garden-like setting, what we in the “west” might call a park.
+Golf is widely seen across Asia as something one should do in a garden-like setting, what we in the “West” might call a park.
 This cultural expectation for golf has persisted, across East Asia especially, for nearly a century.
 For quite a long time, it dovetailed nicely with the parkland ideal that held particular sway, stylistically, in America from 1945-1995 — a period during which the vast majority of Asian courses were conceived and built.

 “The great majority of these golfers, in Asia, are coming out of urban environments to play their golf and they want green grass, lakes and trees,” says American architect Kevin Ramsey, a partner in Santa Rosa, California-based Golfplan, a firm that has designed more courses in more countries across Asia than any other.
 “My partner David Dale and I love to work in the links context.
 But many of these newer markets are catering to this urban client — and they are selling real estate.
 They want green grass views in front of these houses, not sandy scrub.
 And let’s not forget these can be very hot climates.
 Shade is critical in Asia, which is another argument for trees and the parkland environment.”

 Ever notice the full-length arm sheaths worn so routinely by Asian golfers, especially those on the LPGA Tour?
 Asian folks don’t really go in for tanning.
 They go to great lengths to avoid it, in fact.
-In most cultures across their native region, light complexions are prized; they are indicative of wealth and high social status.
+In most cultures across their native region, light complexions are prized; they are indicative of wealth and/or high social status.
 Billboards and magazines advertise skin-lightening products everywhere.
 This industry, fueled almost entirely by Asian consumers, will be worth US$24 billion by 2027, Vogue reported last year.

 The idea of golf without trees — the idea of spending leisure time in a space that does not aspire to the garden ideal — strikes most Asians as a bit absurd.

-Still, the creation of Sand Hills in 1995, and Bandon Dunes shortly thereafter signaled, a monumental shift in the course design zeitgeist worldwide.
+Still, the creation of Sand Hills in 1995, and Bandon Dunes shortly thereafter, signaled a monumental shift in the course design zeitgeist worldwide.
 Some argue this movement had merely been a return — to the rightful, timeless norms established hundreds of years ago, in Scotland, on links courses.
 Until the 1920s, this had in fact been the unchallenged ideal across the golfing world.
 But never in Asia.
-The enduring popularity of “garden golf” in Japan and eventually South Korea, Thailand and China was not affected much at by this late-century shift — because the parkland preference had not been an imported phenomenon.
+The enduring popularity of “garden golf” in Japan and eventually South Korea, Thailand and China was not affected much by this late-century shift — because the parkland preference had not been an imported phenomenon.
 It’s more foundational than that, to the golf culture and the larger culture.